vzhn/bstreamer/README.md

         max_b_frames: 1
 ```

-Any streaming source configuration parameter can be overriden with URI parameter, like this:
+Any streaming source configuration parameter can be overridden by URI parameter, like this:

 | URL                                                                | Description                                                      |
 | -------------------------------------------------------------------|------------------------------------------------------------------|